ESA title

 • Project suppliers – such as landowners/managers, regional authorities, and scheme developers who require independent quantification and monitoring of their schemes to help market their service and help adapt land management practices to improve outcomes.

-• Third party standards, registries, and verification organisations – companies offering certification of a scheme e.g., Verra or Gold Standard are interested in improving the reliability and credibility of the methodologies used within their voluntary carbon standards (VCS) program.
+• Third party standards, registries, and verification organisations – companies offering certification of a scheme e.g., Verra or Gold Standard, who are interested in improving the reliability and credibility of the methodologies used within their voluntary carbon standards (VCS) program.

 • Consumers, companies, and governments – those looking to offset their carbon who require an independent verification that their investment is delivering the stated claims both in terms of carbon offset but also local social benefit.